-Consistent with the Trustee Council SOP, the Open Ocean TIG will develop MAM priorities for its Restoration Area.
-To accomplish this, the Open Ocean TIG will first identify MAM needs for each of its Restoration Types, as well as consider MAM needs across multiple Restoration Types (cross-resource) and at the ecosystem level.
-While the Restoration Type MAM needs will likely address information needed to support successful planning, implementation, and evaluation of DWH restoration, MAM needs at the cross-resource and ecosystem levels will be focused on information needed to evaluate progress toward meeting the programmatic goals and achieving comprehensive integrated ecosystem restoration.
+Consistent with the Trustee Council SOP, the Open Ocean TIG develops MAM priorities for its Restoration Area.
+To accomplish this, the Open Ocean TIG first identifies MAM needs for each of its Restoration Types, as well as considers MAM needs across multiple Restoration Types (cross-resource) and at the ecosystem level.
+While the Restoration Type MAM needs will likely address information needed to support successful planning, implementation, and evaluation of DWH restoration, MAM needs at the cross-resource and ecosystem levels will focus on information needed to evaluate progress toward meeting programmatic goals and achieving comprehensive integrated ecosystem restoration.